ROY O'NEIL - AUTHOR

 Audience and critical response has been enthusiastic.
 The show was awarded "Audience Favorite" at the MTM Showcase and received 9 "Best of Festival" nominations at MITF, winning the award for Best Director.
 In 2016 "Eddie and The Palaceades" won a Director's Choice Award from MainStreet Musicals.

-The show was next presented in a staged reading by Woods Hole Theatre Company and then there was a sold out full production at the Square Foot Theatre Company in Wallingford, CT.
-After the Square Foot show there was another workshop in NYC and another title change to Save the Palace.
+The show was next presented in a staged reading by Woods Hole Theatre Company in 2016 and then in 2017 there was a sold out full production at the Square Foot Theatre Company in Wallingford, CT.
+After the Square Foot show there was another TRU workshop in NYC and another title change to Save the Palace.
 Roy's own name has remained the same throughout the history of the show.
+In 2021 the show was presented in an “industry reading” at Theatre Row in New York City and that was followed by another table read workshop at Open Jar Studios.
+And in 2023 the show was read at “The Vine” in Grapevine, Texas.